 Services provided by Westmont Community Care through CHSP include, domestic assistance, personal care, shopping assistance, respite, individual support, meals on wheels, planned activity group and home and garden maintenance.

-CHSP is partially funded by the Federal Government, and clients are expected to make a contribution towards their services – this cost is determined by a fee assessment.
+CHSP is partially funded by the Federal Government, and clients are expected to make a contribution towards their services.

 Home and Community Care Program for Younger People (HACCPYP)